josephquested/windows-setup/README.md

 1. Install Ubuntu 20 and the Windows Terminal from the Windows Store
     - If you can't install from the Windows Store, make sure you're signing in with your Microsoft Account and have verified your device (Settings -> Accounts)
     - Also, make sure you're using the most recent version of Windows 10.
 On the Windows Terminal page in the Store, select System Requirements -> Update
     - Open Ubuntu and let it finish installation.
+When prompted, enter a username (e.g. your first name) and a password.
+This is the username that Linux will run as by default.
+For Full Name, Room Number, etc. you can hit Enter to leave them blank
-If it says installing for more than 5 minutes, close the Ubuntu window and re-open it
+    - If it says installing for more than 5 minutes, close the Ubuntu window and re-open it

 1. Configure your Windows Terminal
     - Open your Windows Terminal application and select the dropdown next to the new tab button then select Settings